 Manufacturing a COVID-19 vaccine

-As part of the Jenner Institute, the Clinical BioManufacturing Facility has been at the forefront of manufacturing vaccines for known and emerging pathogens.
+As part of the Pandemic Sciences Institute, and previously as part of the Jenner Institute, the Clinical BioManufacturing Facility has been at the forefront of manufacturing vaccines for known and emerging pathogens.
 Some diseases are well known, such as malaria, HIV and tuberculosis.
 Others are less well-known, such as Rift Valley fever and Lassa fever.
-Regardless, the aim of the Jenner Institute and the CBF has been to accelerate the development and manufacture of vaccines for diseases with pandemic potential.
+Regardless, the aim of the Pandemic Sciences Institute and the CBF has been to accelerate the development and manufacture of vaccines for diseases with pandemic potential.

-Incremental progress over many years has been made in the research laboratory settings of the Jenner Institute, and importantly also in the optimisation of manufacturing practices at the CBF.
-Research brings the new ideas, and manufacturing makes the new ideas viable as medicines for human diseases in the form of doses ready to be delivered to the clinic.
+Incremental progress over many years has been made in the research laboratory settings of the Pandemic Sciences and Jenner Institutes, and importantly also in the optimisation of manufacturing practices at the CBF.
+Research brings new ideas, and manufacturing makes the new ideas viable as medicines for human diseases in the form of doses ready to be delivered to the clinic.
 Over the years, different viral backbones were employed, and different manufacturing processes were developed.
 The now well-known ChAdOx1 vector was developed by the researchers at the Jenner Institute in 2012.